bepaald/signalbackup-tools/README.md

 - `--no-truncate` Any SQL query results that are pretty-printed (see `--runprettysqlquery` above) are normally truncated to fit in the output terminal.
 This option will prevent this truncating.
 May be useful when redirecting to file (or using the `--logfile` option).
 - `--no-showprogress` Disable (most) progress indicators.
 Especially useful when trying to parse the programs output in a script.
 - `-v/--verbose` Run in verbose mode.
 This will print a _lot_ of text to output, may be useful in case of errors.
+- `--fulldecode` This option forces all media to be decrypted when the file is opened.
+Normally this is only done when the attachment data is actually needed.
+This greatly slows down opening the backup file.
 - `--listrecipients` Lists all recipients found in the database.
 - `--showdbinfo` Prints a list of all tables and their columns in the backups Sqlite database.
 - `--scanmissingattachments` If you see _"warning attachment data not found"_ messages, feel free to use this option and provide the